 Please note that we each have had friends who had an RV with an 'RV Queen' (smaller) sized mattress, but they had enough room at the end to still put in a regular (longer) 'traditional' queen mattress.

-The only requirement is you would need enough room at the end of the bed for it to fit.
-It will hang off the platform, but that part of the bed only holds your feet, so it actually works out.
+The only requirement for this scenario is you need enough room at the end of the bed for it to fit.
+It will hang off the platform, but that part of the bed only holds your feet, so it works.

 Can you believe how much there is to know about mattresses?

-If you are in the market, we have reviewed the mattresses below.
+Finally, if you are in the market, we reviewed the mattresses below.
 Keep on reading to find your perfect night's sleep!

 RV Mattress Reviews